Captioning

 Live ASR (computer-generated) captions

 Important: ASR captions are not accurate or simultaneous enough for disability accommodation; use CART captioning instead.
-However, ASR captions are better than nothing and permissible for disability accommodation if CART services are unavailable.

 Improve live caption accuracy